TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 -----------------------------------------------------------------------------------------------------------------------
 Note 1: The following convention is used - the Macro Destination [Dst] is also referred to as the Target Macro here in some cases.
-Pressing the red Pad [0] will cycle through 4 possible combinations of Source and Destination for SDCard Orange) or Flash (White) storage - for example dislay shows: White Source M 01  Orange Target A 50
+Pressing the red Pad [0] will cycle through 4 possible combinations of Source and Destination for SDCard Orange) or Flash (White) storage - for example display shows: White Source M 01  Orange Target A 50

 Composed Macro --> Destination (Composed with the Macro Editor) Link Macro     --> Destination